pallets/flask/docs/contributing.rst

 The Flask docs are built with Sphinx.
 Follow the steps below to add a copy button to every code block by using the ``sphinx-copybutton`` extension.

+.. versionchanged:: 3.2
+   Added copy button setup instructions for the documentation build.

 1. Install the extension in your activated virtual environment:

    .. code-block:: console